Diverticulosis: Imaging

-It is important to note that both barium enema and colonoscopy are contraindicated during acute episodes of diverticulitis, as the barium may leak out into the abdominal cavity, and colonoscopy can cause perforations of the bowel wall.
+Both barium enema and colonoscopy are contraindicated during acute episodes of diverticulitis, as the barium may leak out into the abdominal cavity, and colonoscopy can cause perforations of the bowel wall.

 Management

 Many people with diverticulosis have minimal to no symptoms and do not require any specific treatment.
 Colonic stimulants should be avoided.
 Treatments, like some colon cleansers, that cause hard stools, constipation, and straining, are not recommended.

 Diet

 A high-fiber diet and fiber supplements are advisable to prevent constipation.
-The American Dietetic Association recommends 20–35 grams each day.
+The Academy of Nutrition and Dietetics recommends 20–35 grams each day.
 Wheat bran has been shown to reduce intra colonic pressure.

 The US National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) says foods such as nuts, popcorn hulls, sunflower seeds, pumpkin seeds, caraway seeds, and sesame seeds have traditionally been labeled as problem foods for people with this condition; however, no scientific data exists to prove this hypothesis.
 The seeds in tomatoes, zucchini, cucumbers, strawberries, raspberries, and poppy seeds, are not considered harmful by the NIDDK.

 One study found that nuts and popcorn do not contribute positively or negatively to patients with diverticulosis or diverticular complications.